 What is an Allergy?

-An allergy may present as mild itching of the skin, tissue swelling and wheezing or even progress to full-blown anaphylaxis, anaphylactic shock and death.
+An allergy may present as mild itching of the skin, tissue swelling and wheezing or even progress to full-blown life-threatening anaphylaxis, (anaphylactic shock) and death.
 Only a small proportion of the population exposed to an allergen will develop an allergic reaction.
 18 million allergy sufferers live in the UK where 4% of the population also have a food allergy.

-“Non-allergic” hypersensitivity reactions are those reproducible adverse reactions that do not involve the immune system.
+“Non-allergic” hypersensitivity reactions are those reproducible adverse reactions that do not involve the immune system (previously called intolerances).
 Diarrhoea triggered by lactose (cow’s milk sugar) intolerance is a good example of a non-allergic hypersensitivity (or food intolerance reaction).

-Allergy develops after repeated exposure to the causative allergen.
+Allergy develops after repeated exposure to the causative allergen and you don’t usually react on first exposure.
 Sensitisation takes place on initial exposure (a process that may take up to 6 weeks to develop) and no adverse reaction appears to occur during this sensitisation.
+Babies may be sensitised through their skin by their carers handling then after touching certain foods (peanuts).
 Some time later on repeated allergen exposure, the full-blown allergic reaction will occur.
-The tendency some families have to develop allergic sensitisation is termed Atopy.
+The tendency for some families to develop allergic sensitisation is termed Atopy.

-During sensitisation, Immunoglobulin E (IgE) antibodies are produced by our white blood cells and on re-exposure these IgE antibodies bind the allergen and attach to Mast Cells, which release Histamine.
+During sensitisation, specific Immunoglobulin E (IgE) antibodies are produced by our white blood cells and on re-exposure these IgE antibodies bind the allergen and attach to Mast Cells or Basophils, which release Histamine and other immune molecules.
 This triggers the beginning of the Allergic Reaction, which may manifest with anything from a mild itch to anaphylaxis and death.
-Late phase reactions also may follow 6 to 24 hours later with Inflammation and tissue swelling.
+Late phase (Non-IgE) reactions also may follow 6 to 24 hours later with Inflammation and tissue swelling.

 Some people may become sensitised to an allergen and have positive allergy tests but not ever have an allergic reaction.
 This is called “Latent Allergy” and has no ill effects.
 These people go about their lives completely oblivious to the fact that they are sensitised.

-Common Allergic Manifestations include Asthma, Allergic Rhinitis or Hay fever, Atopic Eczema, Contact Dermatitis, Urticaria or Hives, Food Allergy, Allergic Conjunctivitis, Wasp Venom Allergy and allergy to Medication such as Penicillin.
+Common Allergic Manifestations include Asthma, Allergic Rhinitis or Hay fever, Atopic Eczema, Contact Dermatitis, Urticaria or Hives, Food Allergy, Allergic Conjunctivitis, Wasp Venom Allergy and allergy to Medication such as Penicillin and Anaesthetics.

 What constitutes a good allergy practitioner?